 This course takes a comprehensive view of the advertising industry.
 It provides an introduction to fundamentals of advertising with emphasis on the importance of Integrated Marketing Communications (IMC).
 Students will learn application of conceptual advertising principles and design.
+Student Learning Outcomes (SLOs)

-- 1. Describe career opportunities available in advertising. - 2.
-Develop a comprehensive and effective Advertising Plan. - 3.
-Assess advertisements to ensure achievement of marketing communications goals/objectives.
+- Describe career opportunities available in advertising. - 2.
+Develop an effective Advertising Plan. - Analyze advertisements to ensure achievement of marketing communications goals/objectives.